EVENTS up to THE OFFICIAL NOMINATION OF BARACK FOR 2012

 blood, there is no immediate outrage and/or immediate

-withdrawal from political life as a result
+withdrawal from political life as a result.
+Shame on the

 establishment and shame on Cain, who, despite running